Adelaide Airport

 About Adelaide Airport

 Adelaide Airport is the gateway to South Australia and everything this state has to offer, from the Barossa Valley wine region to Kangaroo Island and the spectacular Limestone Coast.
-The airport is a hub for eight international airlines, five domestic airlines and a number of regional and charter airlines.
+The airport is a hub for eight international airlines, four domestic airlines and a number of regional and charter airlines.
 Everything is under one roof at Adelaide Airport, which is Australia’s fifth busiest airport, servicing about 8 million passengers a year.

 What facilities are at Adelaide Airport?